Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Discussion

 \subsection{Main Limitations}

 One possible limitation of this work could be related to the LASSO method employed for computing the hypergraph structure.
-Even if this method has been widely used and the objective of this work was not to define new strategies for extracting the hypergraph structure, more performant approaches than LASSO could be considered for defining the hypergraph structure.
+Even if this method has been widely used and the objective of this work was not to define new strategies for extracting the hypergraph structure, other approaches than LASSO could be considered for defining it.
 Another possible limitation could be related to the $a(\mathcal{G})$ computation.
-This approach requires the graph to be connected, otherwise, it will result in a null score, thus limiting this approach only to connected graphs.
+This approach requires the graph to be connected, otherwise it will result in a null score.
+Such a constraint limits this approach only to connected graphs.
+Even though no disconnected subgraphs were obtained in the current study, a feasible strategy is to discard those hyperedges from the analysis since no comparisons could be performed.
+Finally, even if $a(\mathcal{G})$ showed better results than the other methods, the Cliff's $\delta$ effect size found across the three groups was relatively small.